 Acceptance into the program is by interview only.
 The student must meet with the theatre education faculty to discuss career goals and interests in teaching.
-The student should also provide a letter of intent and at least two letters of recommendation from ASU Department of Theatre faculty or other former teachers or employers.
-If distance prohibits coming to campus, the student may be admitted into the program upon submission of three letters of recommendation and a letter of interest to the theatre education faculty.
+If distance prohibits coming to campus, the student may be admitted into the program upon submission of two letters of recommendation and a letter of interest to the theatre education faculty.

 Application is normally made at the beginning of the sophomore year; applications for early admission of ASU freshmen are accepted toward the end of the second semester of full-time study.
 Strict deadlines are set for application to the PTPP.
 Students who express an interest in the theatre education concentration are advised to apply no later than the beginning of the sophomore year.
-The student is also
+The student is also required to meet admission standards mandated by the PTPP and the Arizona Department of Education for teacher certification (see "Teacher Education," page 175).